 In a city crammed with show-stopping buildings, this is the scene-stealer.
 Grandiose, 16th-century King's College Chapel is one of...

 Gonville & Caius College

-Cambridge's biggest bona-fide theatre puts on everything from pantomime to drama fresh from London's West End.
+Cambridge's biggest bona fide theatre puts on everything from highbrow drama and dance, to panto and shows fresh from London's West End.

 Sip fair-trade coffee and nibble focaccias among soaring medieval arches or else take a pew within reach of the altar at this stylishly...